 Yet, as I have found, this book is far from simple.
-I opened it out of curiosity (my father’s a fan of Koukl) and was not expecting anything new; I closed it horror-stricken that I had thought it would not be worthwhile.
+I opened it out of curiosity (my father iss a fan of Koukl) and was not expecting anything new; I closed it bewildered that I had thought it would not be worthwhile.
 It’s that wonderful, and, as J. Warner Wallace once said, it is “a must-read for anyone who wants to understand Christianity.”

 Though The Everlasting Man, The Pursuit of God, and The Story of Reality are excellent books to accompany your spiritual walk, please remember to keep your eyes on the One of whom they are speaking.
 As Deuteronomy 5:32 (NKJV) warns,

 “Therefore you shall be careful to do as the Lord your God has commanded you; you shall not turn aside to the right hand or to the left.”

 Carry on in your faith, steady in the straight path, and always be ready to pick up some good books:)